 The Connection Management tool is used to manage both Admin and JMX connections to a Server.
-To open the Connection Management dialogue box click Window $\rightarrow$ Open Perspective $\rightarrow$ Other and select Connection Management.
+To open the Connection Management dialogue box click Window \rightarrow Open Perspective \rightarrow Other and select Connection Management.

-The dialogue box displayed consists of three views - the Server Connections view and the Properties view and the Explorer view, as shown in Figure 1.
+The dialogue box displayed consists of two views - the Server Connections view and the Properties view, as shown in Figure 1.